Dental Hygiene

 Description of the program

 In order for a dental or dental hygiene student to graduate with the Distinction in Dental Education, he or she must be in good academic standing to complete selective courses unique to the Dental Education Teaching Honors Program.
 Throughout the dental and dental hygiene program, students progressively participate in faculty mentoring activities and acquire and apply teaching fundamentals needed for teaching in dental education.
 As senior students, in both dental and dental hygiene programs, participate in peer learning projects such as posing as “faculty for the day” where students use their previous knowledge and acquired skills to experience a day as an academician.
-The director(s) for the School of Dentistry’s Teaching Honors Program monitors all students who wish to have the “Distinction in Dental Education” appear on their diploma and transcript and will need to submit supporting materials verifying completion of the activities and goals of the program.
+The director(s) for the School of Dentistry’s Teaching Honors Program monitors all students who wish to have the “Distinction in Dental Education” appear on their diploma and transcript and will need to submit supporting materials verifying the completion of the activities and goals of the program.
 This includes verification of the core and enrichment selectives.
 Copies of all scholarly materials produced by student (i.e. abstracts, posters, manuscripts, evaluation forms, submission of assignments in the learning management system, or verified by faculty/mentor) shall be submitted to course director(s).
 Upon completion of all activities, the course director(s) will review all projects, and presentations for completion, and determine if graduating students have achieved “Distinction in Dental Education.”
 This list will be shared with the Office of Academic Affairs in the School of Dentistry.
-The course director(s) will also compile these names and share with the Office of the University Registrar for conferring.
+The course director(s) will also compile these names and share them with the Office of the University Registrar for conferring.

 Student Mistreatment